Jacques Lefèvre d’Étaples

 In 1514 he produced a major edition of Nicholas of Cusa, arguably the most original philosopher of the fifteenth century—and one certainly influenced by Plato.
-But Lefèvre had his own take on the history of Platonic philosophy, which allowed him to see Nicholas and the twelfth-century Victorines, among others, as representatives of a distinctively Christian form of philosophy.
-He defended a longstanding tradition, particularly strong in France (where Dionysius the Areopagite was regarded not only as St Paul's Athenian convert, but also as the original bishop-martyr who had brought Christianity to France).
+But Lefèvre had his own take on the history of Platonic philosophy, which allowed him to see Nicholas and the twelfth-century Victorines, among others, as representatives of a distinctively Christian form of philosophy (Oosterhoff 2019a and 2019b).
+He defended a longstanding tradition, particularly strong in France (where Dionysius the Areopagite was regarded not only as St Paul’s Athenian convert, but also as the original bishop-martyr who had brought Christianity to France).
 He explained the similarities between Dionysius and late ancient Platonists such as Iamblichus and Proclus as thefts on the part of the pagan philosophers.
 To Lefèvre, Dionysius stood for a Pauline and fundamentally Christian form of insight, beyond both positive and negative theology.
 Later Platonists had drawn on this tradition for their most profound teachings, while suppressing their source.
-In his edition of Dionsyius's Divine Names, Lefèvre adduced Nicholas of Cusa's “scientie divine ignorantie” (“science of divine ignorance”) as a faithful reading of Dionysius, suggesting that Dionysius was the source of Nicholas's recognition that both positive and negative statements about God fall short, since finite words cannot capture an infinite reality (1499: 58v–61r).
-Therefore, in Lefèvre's eyes, Nicholas of Cusa was a modern representative of this authentic Christian philosophy (Meier-Oeser 1989: 36–61).
+In his edition of Dionsyius’s Divine Names, Lefèvre adduced Nicholas of Cusa’s “scientie divine ignorantie” (“science of divine ignorance”) as a faithful reading of Dionysius, suggesting that Dionysius was the source of Nicholas’s recognition that both positive and negative statements about God fall short, since finite words cannot capture an infinite reality (1499: 58v–61r).
+Therefore, in Lefèvre’s eyes, Nicholas of Cusa was a modern representative of this authentic Christian philosophy (Meier-Oeser 1989: 36–61).

 Lefèvre’s editions of Neoplatonic works became important in their own right, long after his encyclopedic repristination of Aristotle had been supplanted by handbooks like those of the Lutheran Aristotelian Philip Melanchthon.
 His expanded edition of the Hermetic corpus (1505b)—with the Crater Hermetis of Ludovico Lazzarelli and another book in addition to the fourteen treatises known to Ficino—became the most widely adopted text, reprinted all over Europe, along with his annotations.
 Similarly, his edition and commentary on Pseudo-Dionysius the Areopagite was read throughout the sixteenth century, and his edition of Cusanus remained the standard Opera omnia up to the twentieth century.

 As discussed above, Lefèvre regularly mentioned “analogy” as a way to relate truths in different domains.
 While it seems that he never fleshed out the details of this method, his obsession with providing trustworthy steps to a unified, methodized, and above all pedagogically useful philosophy is perhaps his most lasting legacy—one which would be taken up in debates over method and textbooks throughout the sixteenth century (Schmitt 1988).
 The fascination of Lefèvre and his students with analogies and mathematics offers a glimpse of the early motivations to find a “universal method” that later bloomed in debates over universal arts (Rossi 2000: 29, 39; Ong 1958: 76).
 Timothy Reiss first identified Lefèvre and his circle with the early swell of philosophical interest in the quadrivium in the sixteenth century (Reiss 1997).
-Oronce Fine in particular extended Lefèvre's mathematical legacy (Pantin 2009).
+Oronce Fine in particular extended Lefèvre’s mathematical legacy (Pantin 2009).
 By the early seventeenth century, some authors would put forward a method which was strongly mathematical and which purported to unify not only arithmetic and geometry but all disciplines under a mathesis universalis (Rabouin 2009).
-Certainly, Lefèvre contributed to the genre of printed philosophical textbooks in which such positions emerged.
+Lefèvre could be said to have inaugurated the genre of printed philosophical textbooks in which such positions emerged (Oosterhoff 2018).

 Lefèvre’s students—with whom he had always worked closely—took up his project and developed it in several directions.
 They frequently published his works, especially in Strassburg and Cologne.
 In Paris, as Rice (1970) noted, several figures associated with Lefèvre set up on philosophical projects rooted in his teaching: most notably, Josse Clichtove and Charles de Bovelles.
 Clichtove, who wrote many commentaries on Lefèvre’s editions, became an important figure in the Paris faculty of theology.
 Bovelles deserves particular attention for his concerted effort to develop a fresh philosophical synthesis, which shared with Lefèvre core themes such as the dignity of mankind as the mirror of nature, human freedom, the distinctiveness of our intellectual faculties, and the importance of mathematics in modeling philosophical perspectives (Faye 1998).
 Lefèvre’s effort to provide students with handbooks in all fields of knowledge can be compared to Ramus’s philosophical reforms.